ITHwang/mns-conference/main.md

 ## # 1
 - Hello, ladies and gentlemen, sir.
-- I'm Hwang In Taek, a Korean Navy Perry Officer second, on a duty of military service as a Reserach and Development Soldier in the Naval Future Innovation Research Group.
+- I'm Hwang In Taek, a Korean Navy Perry Officer second, on a duty of military service in the Naval Future Innovation Research Group.
 - I'm honored to introduce our project and recent experimental results to you guys.

 ## # 2